Max Nardit

 MCP Native

 Nine tools over Model Context Protocol.
-Works with any MCP client — Claude Code, Cursor, Windsurf, Cline.
+Designed for MCP-compatible clients.
+Tested configs for Claude Code, Cursor, Windsurf, and Cline.

 Full History